How long does it take to recover after a c-section?

-Your wound will continue to feel sore and bruised for a few weeks and you will need to take pain relief for at least 7-10 days after your c-section, so you may want to make sure you have some paracetamol and ibuprofen at home.
+Your wound will feel sore and bruised for a few weeks.
+You will need to take pain relief for at least 7–10 days after your c-section.

 Getting in and out of bed

 Getting in and out of bed can be difficult or uncomfortable while you’re recovering from your c-section.
-Most people don’t have beds that you can raise and lower, as you do in hospital.
+To make it easier to get out of bed, you could try:

 C-section scar recovery

-Your midwife may advise you to massage your scar to break up the scar tissue and stop any itching.
-There isn’t much evidence to show how well this works, but some women find it helpful.
-Only do this once your wound has fully healed.
+Your midwife may advise you to massage your scar after it has fully healed.
+This can break up the scar tissue and stop any itching.
+There isn’t much evidence to show how well this works, but some people find it helpful.
 To massage your scar:

 - lie on your back